 Patterns: Patterns section include mobile patterns to help design Shopify’s Android and iOS apps, home cards to give merchants actionable feedback based on their store data, error message guidelines to make errors notable and easy to understand, and page layouts to create a common way to arrange content on a screen.

 Salesforce Design System – Lightning

 Salesforce is a renowned company that offers customer relationship management (CRM) software and apps focused on sales, customer service, marketing automation, analytics, and application development.
-Their design system Lightning is an in-depth guide to creating the best enterprise app experiences.
+Their design system Lightning is an in-depth guide to creating the best enterprise user experiences.
 Salesforce lightning design system focuses on flexibility, scalability, efficiency and accessibility.

 Eight key sections in the Lightning design system are – Design guidelines, accessibility, component blueprints, utilities, design tokens, icons, tools and resources.

 Design guidelines: It gives an overview of the design principles followed when making design decisions at Salesforce.
 It also provides detailed guidance on features like Empty states, builders, layout, navigation, messaging, search and brand voice and tone.

 Accessibility: The Lightning design system gives utmost importance to accessibility and has a section dedicated to the same.
 It provides accessible markup which will serve as the foundation for app development.
 Keyboard navigation, appropriate use of colors, alternatives for images, etc. are all covered in this section.
 Detailed guidelines on web design, mobile design, keyboard interaction, global focus and background texts are also given.
 Principle patterns called accessibility patterns are provided to make accessible web app development simple.